mendix/docs/content/howto/mobile/how-to-use-native-styling.md

 8. Save your work.
 9. In Mendix Studio Pro, select your fourth button.
 In the **Properties** panel, type *btnBordered* into the **Class** field.
-10. Click **Run Locally** to see that your button's background color is transparent:
+10. Click the play button (**Run Locally**) to see that your button's background color is transparent:

 	![bordered button](attachments/how-to-use-native-styling/bordered-button.png)